FatimaMubeenSh/FocusFlow/README.md

 ![TailwindCSS](https://img.shields.io/badge/TailwindCSS-38b2ac?logo=tailwindcss&logoColor=white)
 ![Deployed on Netlify](https://img.shields.io/badge/Deployed-Netlify-00C7B7?logo=netlify&logoColor=white)

-FocusFlow is a simple and sleek productivity app that helps you stay focused, set goals, and track your daily progress using the Pomodoro technique.
+FocusFlow is a simple and sleek productivity app that helps to manage tasks, set goals, and stay focused using the Pomodoro technique.
 Built with **React**, **TypeScript**, and **Tailwind CSS**.
 All data is saved locally, so it's lightweight and works offline! 🧠✨

 ## 🔧 Features